franciscoyapor/fem_lecture/fem_lecture.md

 - **Recommendations**: Should the design be modified?
 Are further analyses needed?
 How confident are you on the results?
 ---

-## Common Industry Challenges & How to Handle Them
+## Common Industry Challenges
-- **Poor mesh quality?** → Check aspect ratios, refine critical areas
+- **Poor mesh quality?** → Check aspect ratios, refine critical areas.
-- **Diverging solution?** → Adjust solver settings, damping, time step
+- **Diverging solution?** → Check mesh, contacts, and BCs.
+Last resort, adjust solver settings.
 - **Unrealistic results?** → Verify loads, constraints, material data
 - **Model too big?** → Use **submodeling** or **symmetry** to reduce size
 --

-## Real-World Example – A Case Study
+## A Case Study
-- (Insert an actual past project example – e.g., a structural or thermal FEA study)
+- Description
 - Show screenshots of **meshing, results, validation process**
 - Highlight **challenges and solutions**
 ---

 ## Final Thoughts
 - **FEA is a powerful tool, but only when used correctly.**
 - **Always question your results**—garbage in, garbage out.
 - **Never rely on FEA alone**—testing and engineering judgment matter!
 ---

 ## Q&A – Let’s Discuss!